raphtael/Trouve_al_2021_EA_data/README.md

 # Trouve_al_2021_EA_data

-Data accompanying the manuscript `The effect of species, size, and fire intensity on tree mortality within a catastrophic bushfire complex' published in Ecological Applications.
+This repository contains data used in the statistical analyses of the paper "The effect of species, size, and fire intensity on tree mortality within a catastrophic bushfire complex" by Trouve et al. (2021), published in Ecological Applications.
+The data has been made available for reproducibility purposes, as required by Ecological Applications.

 The tree_mortality_status.csv file contains tree-level inventory data necessary to run the mortality model (Eq.
 1) presented in the manuscript.
 Column names are  explained below.